-Predicted drawdown for Tarkanina 2 is listed in the EIS (Kinhill Engineers 1997a) and reproduced here as 63 kPa.
+Predicted drawdown for Tarkanina 2 is listed in the EIS (Kinhill Engineers 1997a) as 63 kPa.
 This is an error, the value having been confused with that predicted for Tarkanina 1 located further west and within the designated area boundary.
-Tarkanina 2 serves as a proxy compliance bore and drawdown is expected to remain less than 5 m at around 40 kPa.
+Tarkanina 2 serves as a proxy compliance bore and drawdown is expected to remain less than 6m at around 51 kPa.